midget35/dvla-huboo-core/Huboo-Core/README.txt

 Sean Sutton (16 April 2022)

+*** IMPORTANT! ***
+If the incorrect API Key is entered the first time this app is run, you will need to MANUALLY DELETE the settings.txt file in the app directory and rerun the application.

 	Notes:
 	- Expected to run out of the box. .NET Framework 4.7.1 and upwards.
     - Newtonsoft JSON library uses MIT license.